-In this section, we will look at some of the most common types of cleats and how and where they work best.
+In this section, we'll look at some of the most common types of cleats and how and where they work best.
 From this, you should be able to deduce what types of cleats are the best for you.

-The first choice we will look at is the metal cleat.
+The first choice we'll look at is the metal cleat.
 These are the toughest cleats that you can buy.
-Since they are so thin, they are also the best at gripping terrain and are best on dirt and grass but may struggle on dirt.
+Since they're so thin, they're also the best at gripping terrain and are best on dirt and grass but may struggle on dirt.

 This is for the fairly obvious reason that the sharp metal poses a danger to inexperienced players in a sport where sliding isn’t uncommon.

 Turf cleats, on the other hand, are almost exclusively reserved for practice rather than competition play.
 This is because these are slightly more comfortable than other cleats, making them better for longer and more extensive practices.

 These also won’t damage where your training as a metal cleat would, making them safer for your artificial turf.
 These cleats are made to grip artificial turf as well, but won’t grip actual turf very well, so they don’t work well for actual games.

 Molded cleats are a little different since they aren’t made of a single type of material, rather usually a type of rubber or plastic.

 Those made of cheaper, less resistant materials are usually made for younger players, since their playing isn’t usually as aggressive or competitive, making them some of the best youth baseball cleats.

 The more expensive, higher-end cleats on the other hand are usually made for older, more experienced players, to handle their intensity.
 These are less expensive than metal cleats, but don’t grip the terrain quite as well.

 On the other hand, though, you aren’t as likely to get “stuck” with molded cleats as metal cleats and the molded cleats will allow you to have a little more bounce in your step.